Incontinence — the condition nobody wants to talk about

 Treatment Options

-The good news is that many types of incontinence can be improved or resolved with treatment.
+Many types of incontinence can be improved or resolved with treatment.

 Bladder training involves gradually increasing the intervals between urination, teaching the bladder to hold more urine and reducing the frequency of trips to the bathroom.
 This can be helpful for urge incontinence and sometimes for functional incontinence.